PowerShellEmpire/PowerTools/PowerView/README.md

                                         of their principal domain
     Invoke-FindGroupTrustUsers      -   enumerates all the members of a domain's groups and finds users that are outside of the queried domain
+    Invoke-FindAllGroupTrustUsers   -   map all domain trusts and enumerate groups with users outside of their principal domain
     Invoke-EnumerateLocalTrustGroups-   enumerates members of the local Administrators groups across all machines in the domain that are not a part of the local machine or the machine's domain.